-As mentioned earlier, the size of the coarse-grained block $l_x \times l_y$ implies the amount of smearing regularization a two-point correlator suffers.
-For correlators with the same separation $r$, the bigger the coarse-grained block, the lower the regularized correlator is.
-Also note that the amount of smearing is not only determined by the size of the block but also the relative position of a defect inside a block, which has not been examined carefully yet.
+As mentioned earlier, the size of the coarse-grained block $l_x \times l_y$ implies the amount of regularization that the two-point correlator suffers.
+For correlators with the same separation $r$, the larger the coarse-grained block, the lower the regularized correlator.
+Also note that the amount of smearing is determined not only by the size of the block but also by the relative position of a defect inside a block, which has not been examined carefully yet.

-\figref{fig:CorrCompareBlockSizeSeparate} and \figref{fig:CorrCompareBlockSizeSeparateGILT} further demonstrate the trend of the smeared correlation function for a given coarse-graining size $l_x\times l_y$.
+Figures~\ref{fig:CorrCompareBlockSizeSeparate} and~\ref{fig:CorrCompareBlockSizeSeparateGILT} further demonstrate the trend of the smeared correlation function for a given coarse grain size $l_x\times l_y$.
 There are two main trends in the data.
-On the log-log plot, the first one is a straight line with a negative slope, implying the unsmeared, exact correlation function.
+On the log-log plot, the first one is a straight line with a negative slope, implying the unsmeared exact correlation function.
 The second trend is a flat line, indicating the smeared two-point function.
-The two trends together confirm the smearing picture described in \eqref{eq:SmearingGaussian}.
+Together, the two trends confirm the smearing picture described in \eqref{eq:SmearingGaussian}.
 Note that there are also data scattered between the two trends, as we have already seen in \figref{fig:CorrCompareBlockSize}.

 The first trend resembles the exact, unsmeared correlation function.
-In \figref{fig:CorrCompareBlockSize}, the first trend of data with various block sizes almost overlaps with each other, showing consistency between different levels of coarse-graining.
-It might indicate that certain pairs of defects do not suffer from the smearing, or the smearing radius is far smaller than the separation $r$.
+In \figref{fig:CorrCompareBlockSize}, the first trend of data with various block sizes almost overlaps with each other, showing consistency between different levels of coarse graining.
+It might indicate that certain pairs of defects do not suffer from smearing or that the smearing radius is much smaller than the separation $r$.

-The second trend resembles the smeared correlation function, which is a flat line, clipping the tip of the first trend at short distances.
-The flat line indicates the correlation function is almost invariant when the separation of the smearing operator changes.
-It might be explained by the picture that the separation is less than the smearing radius $l_s$.
-The smearing radius $l_s$ is estimated by the intersection of the first and the second trend.
+The second trend resembles the smeared correlation function, which is a flat line that clipped the tip of the first trend at short distances.
+The flat line indicates that the correlation function is almost invariant when the separation of the smearing operator changes.
+It might be explained by the picture that the separation is less than the smearing radius $r_s$.
+The smearing radius $r_s$ is estimated by the intersection of the first and the second trend.